stevejarvis/stevejarvis.github.io/_posts/2017-01-22-grin-n-spin-brew-tour.md

 Denver.
 We're going to start a series of fun and friendly rides to visit some of 'em.
-There is no major plan, where we head on any given day depends totally on who's coming and what the group feels like doing, but in general we roll on Saturdays, departing in the late morning from somewhere around Cheesman Park.
+There is no major plan, where we head on any given day depends totally on who's coming and what the group feels like doing.
+In general we roll on Saturdays, departing in the late morning from somewhere around Cheesman Park.

 <div id="total_mileage"></div>